ZoneMinder/zmrepo-srpm/README.md

 # [zmrepo](http://zmrepo.zoneminder.com)
 Zmrepo is an RPM repository for ZoneMinder rpm's and its dependencies.
+It is intended primarily for development and testing.

 The zmrepo github repository contains the source files necessary for building the zmrepo rpm.